Pebbles, with texture.

 I also splattered clean water at the now drying paint with a brush.
 This creates a similar look to the salt in places but will also creates back-runs where the under wash is dryer.
 (See bottom left and right in image on the right).

+Again, draw more pebbles in areas of the dry wash that look the most textures as it is these areas that are reserved when creating another layer.
 This time I painted some areas with a big brush and others with a natural sponge.
 This can only be done if the paper has not been wetted first.
-The natural sponge needs to be damp, so run it under the tap, squeeze out the water and then, if necessary, squeeze it in a towel too.
+The natural sponge needs to be damp, so run it under the tap, squeeze out the excess water and then, if necessary, squeeze it in a towel too.

 So that's three washes of colour on the paper now.